• Skip to main content

 Jump to Recipe Print Recipe

-This Dutch oven spiral ham is a holiday main dish that can be made over your campfire or on your stovetop at home.
-It is juicy and tender, thanks to a brown sugar, mustard, and orange glaze that coats each slice.
+This cast iron Dutch oven spiral ham is a holiday main dish that can be made over your campfire, on your camp stove, or on your stovetop at home.
+It's juicy and tender, thanks to a brown sugar, mustard, and orange glaze that coats each slice.

 A spiral cut ham on a rectangular platter with orange slices, pomegranate wedges, and parsley sprigs.